dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ## Abstract

-A recurring complaint from users when interacting with functions that receive arguments by `ref` is that given an rvalue as argument, the compiler is unable to create an implicit temporary to perform the function call, and presents the user with a compile error instead.
-This situation leads to a workaround where function parameters must be manually assigned to temporaries prior to the function call, which many users find frustrating.

-A further issue is that because this situation require special-case handling, this may introduce semantic edge-cases and necessitate undesirable compile-time logic invading the users code, particularly into generic code.

-`ref` args are not as common in conventional idiomatic D as they are in some other languages, but they exist and appear frequently in niche circumstances.
-As such, this issue is likely to disproportionately affect subsets of users who find themselves using `ref` arguments more than average.

-The choice to receive an argument by value or by reference is a detail that the API *author* selects with respect to criteria relevant to their project or domain, however, the semantic impact is not worn by the API author, but rather by the API user, who may be required to jump through hurdles to interact the API with their local code.
-It would be ideal if the decision to receive arguments by value or by reference were a detail for the API, and not increase the complexity of the users code.
+Functions that receive arguments by `ref` do not accept rvalues.

+This leads to edge-cases in calling code with respect to parameter passing semantics, requiring an assortment of workarounds and user-intervention which may be frustrating, and pollute _client-side_ code clarity.

-Here is proposed a strategy to emit implicit temporaries to conveniently interact with APIs that use `ref` arguments.
+Here is proposed a strategy to emit implicit temporaries to conveniently and uniformly interact with APIs that use `ref` arguments.

 ## Reference

 There is a lot of prior discussion on this topic.
 Much is out of date now due to recent language evolution.
-Prior discussion involving `scope`, and `auto ref` as solutions are out of date; We have implemented `scope`, `auto ref`, and we also have `return ref` now, which affects the conversation.
+Prior discussion involving `scope`, and `auto ref` as solutions are out of date; We have implemented `scope`, `auto ref`, and we also have `return ref` now, which affects prior conversation.

 Forum threads:
 https://forum.dlang.org/thread/mailman.3720.1453131378.22025.digitalmars-d@puremagic.com